Josh Sargent: Early life

 Sargent was born in O'Fallon, Missouri, to Jeff and Liane Sargent, both of whom played college-level soccer.
 Sargent joined the Scott Gallagher Soccer Club at eight years old.
 He attended St. Dominic for part of his high school years before moving to Florida to join the U.S. residency program.
 He was ranked as the No. 2 high school soccer player in the country.

 Club career

 Early career

 Sargent played for Scott Gallagher Missouri, a U.S. Soccer Development Academy club from St. Louis, Missouri.
-After his impressive performance at the 2016 Nike International Friendlies, he spent two weeks training with Sporting Kansas City in the summer of 2016 and the MLS club acquired the player's acquisition rights, as St. Louis is in Sporting Kansas City's homegrown player territory.
+After his impressive performance at the 2016 Nike International Friendlies, he spent two weeks training with Sporting Kansas City in the summer of 2016 and the MLS club acquired the player's acquisition rights, as St. Louis was previously in Sporting Kansas City's homegrown player territory.
 In October of the same year, Sargent spent a week-long training spell with Dutch club PSV Eindhoven.
 In January 2017, after being called for the United States U20 team, he trained with German club FC Schalke 04.